Eligibility and enrollment

 - Your legal spouse or state-registered domestic partner.

-- Your children (see below) up to the last day of the month in which they become age 26, except for children with a disability (see below).
+- Your children, up to the last day of the month in which they become age 26 (see below).

 Children are defined as children with whom you have a parent-child relationship as defined in RCW 26.26.101, stepchildren, children for whom you have assumed a legal obligation for total or partial support in anticipation of adoption, children of your state-registered domestic partner, or children specified in a court order or divorce decree to provide support or health care coverage.